Collective Entity Alignment via Adaptive Features: Experiments

-As can be observed from Table~\ref{tab:cross}, our proposed model \our consistently outperforms all baselines on all data sets.
-More specifically, \our achieves at least 0.07 higher accuracy on \dbps and 0.3 higher accuracy on \srp than the second best methods.
-We attribute the superiority of our model to its three advantages: \begin{inparaenum} [(1)] \item Source entities are aligned collectively, which can avoid frequently appearing situations where multiple source entities are aligned to the same target entity; \item We leverage three representative sources of information, i.e, structural, semantic and string-level features, to offer more comprehensive signals for EA; \item The features are dynamically fused with adaptively assigned weights, which can fully take into consideration the strengths of different signals. \end{inparaenum}
+\myparagraph{Evaluation results} From Tables~\ref{tab:dbp} and~\ref{tab:srp}, it reads that our model \our consistently outperforms all baselines.
+The superiority can be attributed to the fact that: (1) three representative sources of information, i.e, structural, semantic and string-level features, are leveraged to offer more comprehensive signals for EA; and (2) source entities are aligned collectively, which can avoid frequently appearing situations where multiple source entities are aligned to the same target entity.

-\myparagraph{Results in the first group} Solutions in the first group merely harness structural information for aligning. \mtranse obtains the worst results as it learns the embeddings in different vector spaces, and losses information when modelling the transition between different embedding spaces~\cite{DBLP:conf/ijcai/WuLF0Y019}. \iptranse achieves better performance than \mtranse as it adopts relational path for learning structural embedding, and utilizes an iterative framework to augment training set.
-These two points are further exploited and advanced by \rsn and \bootea, respectively.
-Specifically, \rsn enhances the results by taking into account of long-term relational dependencies between entities, which can capture more structural signals for alignment, while \bootea devises a carefully designed alignment-oriented KG embedding framework, with one-to-one constrained bootstrapping strategy. \mc also outperforms \iptranse by at least 0.08, as it utilizes a multi-channel graph neural network that captures different levels of structural information.
-Nevertheless, its results are still inferior to \bootea and \rsn.
-On \dbps, \na attains the highest results within this group, as its neighbourhood-aware attentional representation method can make better use of KG structures and learn more comprehensive structural representation.
-Noteworthily, the overall performance on \srp are worse than \dbps, as the KGs in \dbps are much denser than those in \srp and contain more structural information~\cite{DBLP:conf/icml/GuoSH19}.
-On \srp, where KGs are with real-life degree distributions, \rsn achieves the best results since the long-term relational dependencies it captures are less sensitive to entity degrees.
-This is verified by the fact that the results of \rsn exceed \bootea, in contrast to results on \dbps.
+In specific, solutions in the first group merely harness structural information for aligning. \mtranse obtains the worst results. \iptranse achieves better performance than \mtranse as it adopts relational path for learning structural embedding, and utilizes an iterative framework to augment training set.
+Additionally, \rsn enhances the results by taking into account of long-term relational dependencies between entities, which can capture more structural signals for alignment, while \bootea devises a carefully designed alignment-oriented KG embedding framework, with one-to-one constrained bootstrapping strategy.

+On \dbps, \mc also outperforms \iptranse since it utilizes a multi-channel graph neural network that captures different levels of structural information.
+Nevertheless, its results are still inferior to \bootea and \rsn. \na attains the highest results within this group, as its neighbourhood-aware attentional representation method can make better use of KG structures and learn more comprehensive structural representation.
+Nevertheless, we implement their source codes on \srp and the corresponding results are much worse, as shown in Table~\ref{tab:srp}.